dgraph-io/dgraph/wiki/content/howto/load-balancing-nginx.md

 ## Use the increment tool to start a gRPC LB

-In a different shell, run the `dgraph increment` [docs](https://dgraph.io/docs/howto/#using-the-increment-tool) tool against the Nginx gRPC load balancer (`nginx:9080`):
+In a different shell, run the `dgraph increment` [docs](https://dgraph.io/docs/howto/#using-the-increment-tool) tool against the NGINX gRPC load balancer (`nginx:9080`):

 ```sh
 docker-compose exec alpha1 dgraph increment --alpha nginx:9080 --num=10
 ```

-If you have dgraph installed on your host machine, then you can also run this from the host:
+If you have Dgraph installed on your host machine, then you can also run this from the host:

 ```sh
 dgraph increment --alpha localhost:9080 --num=10